 As with any type of surgery, there is going to be recovery time.
-During this time it’s advised that you keep exercise to an absolute minimum, you keep yourself hydrated and you still remain mobile.
+During this time it’s advised that you keep exercise to an absolute minimum, you keep yourself hydrated and remain mobile.

 Recovering from stoma surgery is different for all patients and it may take longer for some patients than others.
 It’s important not to rush the recovery period and to take as much time as your body needs to adjust to the changes that have been made to your body.